You are Responsible for Fitness

 I read about a personal trainer who works with the disabled.
 He instructs his clients to move whatever part of their body that moves.
 People who have spent weeks inactive in a hospital bed get physical therapy to help them transition back into independent living.
 This is how important movement is.
 Living independently means you are a contribution to society.
 No one wants to live dependently.

 Creating a new habit of enduring physical activity is hard, as there are significant barriers to change.
 However, if we can do it, evidence shows that societies will be healthier and more prosperous.
-Ask about joining our Virtual Fitness Program.

 The latest research findings suggest that “billions of dollars in global healthcare could be saved by improving physical activity rates.
 Overall, the models estimate that between US$8.7 billion and US$11.2 billion in present global healthcare expenditure could be saved by making people physically more active, with those savings rising to between $16 billion and $20.6 billion by 2050.”
 Billions, that’s how important movement is.